dorisavedikian/Reconciliation_Project/README.md

 After splitting it into two files...

-- nalt_preflabel.tsv had 76,932 rows ---> reconciled to beta prepared.tsv resulted in [739 reconciled nalt terms](https://github.com/dorisavedikian/Reconciliation_Project/blob/main/Reconciled/beta%20prepared%20pref_labels_only_reconciled.xls)
+- nalt_preflabel.tsv had 76,932 rows ---> reconciled to beta prepared.tsv resulted in [742 reconciled nalt terms](https://github.com/dorisavedikian/Reconciliation_Project/blob/main/Reconciled/beta%20prepared%20pref_labels_only_reconciled.xls)

 - nalt_altlabel.tsv had 68,823 rows ----> I added a suffix to each URI so they would be considered unique and I ran the service and it worked.
+5 beta prepared labels were reconciled to 5 pref labels in the nalt.

-I aggregated the outputs and there are 749 nalt terms in the beta prepared csv
+I aggregated the outputs and there are 747 nalt terms in the beta prepared csv - which is what was expected per the beta prepared reconciliation I have as a reference.